How To Stop Fighting In A Relationship

 How you say something is often just as important, if not more important, than what you say.
 Try to avoid yelling, exasperation, defensiveness, or sarcasm.
 Instead, try to keep your tone neutral and calm.
 If you need to pause or break to ensure you don’t speak in a way that might make the issue worse, do it.
 It can be easy to feel hurt if your partner uses a harsh tone with you, so try your best to speak to each other kindly.

-10. Consider couples therapy
+10. Consider relationship therapy to prevent fights

 Frequent arguments can indicate underlying issues in a relationship.
 If you’ve been together a long time and have been arguing the same way for a while, it could be beneficial to have some professional help identifying your patterns and breaking bad habits to help you understand how to stop fighting in a relationship.
 A couples therapist can help you and your partner uncover issues, better understand each other, and communicate more effectively.